 Ghostwriter production involves writing a book from scratch or creating whole new sections to be added to an existing manuscript.

-The Long Island data center that our company uses is hands-down the best one on the island.
+The NYC data center that our company uses is hands-down the best one on the island.